BV003/BV003.github.io/_pages/about.md

 ### Efficiency: Overcoming Data and Inference Bottlenecks
 My research addresses critical bottlenecks in data efficiency and inference efficiency, from synthetic data generation to faster decoding.

-### Foundations of Representation Learning
-My work investigates the core principles of representation learning, uncovers limitations in language model representations, and proposes novel pre-training objectives to build more robust and capable foundation models.

 ## News